National Ringette League: Western Conference

-The Edmonton WAM! is a ringette team in the National Ringette League (NRL) based in Edmonton, Alberta.
-The team competes in the NRL Western Conference.
-The WAM! holds three National Ringette League titles having won in 2007, 2010, and 2011.

-The following is the WAM! roster for the 2022–23 season.

 Edmonton Black Gold Rush

-The Edmonton Black Gold Rush, (commonly called "The Rush" or "Rushies"), is a ringette team in the National Ringette League (NRL) based in Edmonton, Alberta.
+The Edmonton Black Gold Rush (commonly called "The Rush" or "Rushies") is a ringette team in the National Ringette League (NRL) based in Edmonton, Alberta.
 The team competes in the NRL Western Conference and was founded in 2015.

 The following is the Rush roster for the 2022–23 season.

-Manitoba Herd

-The Manitoba Herd is a ringette team in the National Ringette League (NRL) based in Winnipeg, Manitoba.
-The team competes in the NRL Western Conference and was founded in 2021.

-The following is the Herd's roster for the 2022–23 season.

-Saskatchewan Heat

-The Saskatchewan Heat is a ringette team in the National Ringette League (NRL) based in Saskatoon, Saskatchewan.
-The team competes in the NRL Western Conference and was founded in 2021.

-The following is the Heat's roster for the 2022–23 season.

-Eastern Conference Red
+Eastern Conference

-Cambridge Turbos

-The Cambridge Turbos is a ringette team in the National Ringette League (NRL) based in Cambridge, Ontario.
-The team competes in the NRL Eastern Conference in the Red Division and was founded in 2003 and holds six National Ringette League titles having won in 2005–06, 2007–08, 2008–09, 2014–15, 2015–16, and 2016–17.

-The following is the Turbos roster for the 2022–23 season.

 Waterloo Wildfire

 The Waterloo Wildfire is a ringette team in the National Ringette League (NRL) based in Waterloo, Ontario.
 The team competes in the NRL Eastern Conference in the Red Division.

 The following is the Wildfire's roster for the 2022–23 season.

 Nepean Ravens

 The Nepean Ravens is a ringette team in the National Ringette League (NRL) based in Nepean, Ontario (Ottawa).
 The team competes in the NRL Eastern Conference in the Red Division and was founded in 2021.

 The following is the Ravens roster for the 2022–23 season.

 Gatineau Fusion

 The Gatineau Fusion is a ringette team in the National Ringette League (NRL) based in Gatineau, Quebec.
 The team competes in the NRL Eastern Conference in the Red Division and was founded in 2008.

 The following is the Fusion's roster for the 2022–23 season.